 According to BRSA regulations, the annual report is subject to the approval of the board of directors and must be submitted to shareholders at least 15 days before the annual general assembly of the bank.
 Banks also must submit an electronic copy of their annual reports to the BRSA within seven days following the publication of the reports.
-Banks must also keep a copy of such reports in their headquarters and an electronic copy of the annual report should be available at a bank's branches in order to be printed and submitted to the shareholders upon request.
-In addition they must publish them on their websites by the end of May following the end of the relevant fiscal year.
+Banks must publish a copy of such reports on their websites by the end of May following the end of the relevant fiscal year.